Some links in this post may be affiliate links

 Rose of Sharon (Hibiscus syriacus) is a hardy deciduous shrub which bears large trumpet-shaped flowers with prominent yellow-tipped white stamens and green or yellowish-green, alternate, ovate leaves.
+The leaves are about 3 inches long and palmately veined.
+They have three distinct lobes with coarsely-toothed margins.

 Shrub Althea is an upright, vase-shaped plant whose stems and branches do not branch much unless they are pruned.
-The stems arise about 1.5 in. above the ground which gives the plant the vase shape.
+The stems arise about 1.5 inches above the ground which gives the plant the vase shape.

 Hibiscus syriacus can tolerate air pollution, heat, humidity, poor soil and drought.
 It has naturalized very well in suburban areas and is considered slightly invasive in some regions.